Skip to Content

 Important

 SSH client keys are used to authenticate with external resources such as SFTP servers.
-Public and private key files for SFTP can be configured in the SSH section of the private agent configuration file, as described in Connect to sFTP with ssh keys.
-Note that SFTP and FTP/FTPS are different protocols and use different default ports.
+Public and private key files for SFTP can be configured in the SSH section of the private agent configuration file, as described in Connect to SFTP with SSH keys.
+Private agents support OpenSSL cipher suites for inbound and outbound SFTP operations.

 Create an FTP site target